Read This First

 2. Societies Struggling with Well-Being Metrics: A Multifaceted Issue: While a single metric can’t paint the whole picture, looking at societies struggling across multiple areas can highlight potential institutional or cultural sources of well-being failures.

-3. Central distinction: Survey the list of societies that are failing on those metrics, and explain the helps separate what otherwise becomes compressed inside Metrics for Cultural Comparisons.
+3. Central distinction: Metrics for Cultural Comparisons helps separate what otherwise becomes compressed inside Metrics for Cultural Comparisons.

 4. Best charitable version: The idea has to be made strong enough that criticism reaches the real view rather than a caricature.